sezanzeb/input-remapper/readme/macros.md

 > Moves the mouse cursor
 >
-> If `accel` is provided then the cursor will accelerate from zero to a maximum speed of `speed`.
+> If `acceleration` is provided then the cursor will accelerate from zero to a maximum speed of `speed`.
 >
 > ```c#
-> mouse(direction: str, speed: int, accel: float | None)
+> mouse(direction: str, speed: int, acceleration: float | None)
 > ```
 >
 > Examples: